minima-global/minidocs/docs/about/presale.md

 ## How can I buy USDT?

-We encourage you to find your favourite option, but one that seems popular is https://global.transak.com/
+We encourage you to find your favourite option, but a popular option is https://global.transak.com/.

 ## Do I need a wallet to participate in the Presale?